shri36386/RISC-V-on-FPGA-for-High-school/README.md

   4. How to control program flow.

 WHY DO WE REQUIRE RISC-V ISA

 * The software application we run are programmed in the C or C++ languages, languages with are high-level and are easily understandable by humans.However, they cannot be understood by computers.
 * To implement these software programmes on a hardware, we must convert it to assembly language.
 Assembly language is a low-level human readable version of machine code.
 RISC-V assembly is the assembly that follows the RISC-V ISA rules.

+HDL AND RTL

+* Another thing between the RISC-V Architecture and the layout is HDL.
+* A Processor is hardware.
+All instrutions need to be excecuted by circuits in Processor
+* HDL (Hardware Description Language) is a programming language but for the hardware.
+We use HDL to explain how a circuit behaves.
+* RTL (Register transfer level) is a way of describing circuits in HDL.
+It focuses on how the data moves between registers and what operations happen on the data.

+FLOW FROM SOFTWARE TO HARDWARE

   </details>